 Housing costs in Rocklin are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Rocklin is a decidedly white-collar city, with fully 88.50% of the workforce employed in white-collar jobs, well above the national average.
+Rocklin is a decidedly white-collar city, with fully 88.36% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rocklin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Rocklin who work in office and administrative support (15.05%), sales jobs (13.63%), and management occupations (11.84%).
+There are especially a lot of people living in Rocklin who work in sales jobs (14.56%), office and administrative support (13.85%), and management occupations (12.25%).

 Also of interest is that Rocklin has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Rocklin are very well educated compared to the average community in the nation: 39.59% of adults in Rocklin have a bachelor's degree or even advanced degree.
+The education level of Rocklin citizens is very high relative to the national average among all cities (21.84%): 39.74% of adults in Rocklin have a bachelor's degree or even advanced degree.

 The most common language spoken in Rocklin is English.
 Other important languages spoken here include Spanish and Tagalog.